 Since the start of this year, Kea Company’s Stephen Miller and I have assisted teams at one of the top 100 business schools (roughly on a par with Michigan State, Vanderbilt or McGill).
 The research teams hit the ground running because we shared with them our knowledge of the market.
 However, we found the teams went far beyond our observations partly because the school has deep research-driven expertise in B2B marketing and market creation.
 They were able to leverage leading-edge academic theory and conduct their own research.
 Although some teams had divergent perceptions of the risks in the market, their finding do suggest that agencies seem to overlook issues of key account management, market creation and market segmentation.

 Personally, I was especially intrigued by the discussion on pricing.
 For many reasons, pricing in Europe and Asia is not only lower than in North America, where prices have a wider range.
 For many buyers, there is a ‘floor’ for quality but no sense of higher levels of relationships value being created above that floor.
 As a result, price decides once the provider is established to be above the ‘floor’.
 This suggests substantial opportunities to disrupt and reshape the market by proving the capacity to create higher value in analyst relationships, for both vendors and the analyst firms.

 Our offer to agencies and analyst firms

-The Analyst Value Review aims to maximise the impact of the relationships between agencies, analyst firms and their mutual vendor stakeholders.
+The Analyst Value Review aims to maximize the impact of the relationships between agencies, analyst firms and their mutual vendor stakeholders.
 To ensure that vendors get the maximum value from their analyst relationships, Kea Company strategists conduct a structured check-up with review clients to identify opportunities.
 These checkups include topics such as: measuring changes in value created from vendor-analyst relationships; building marketing communications partnership between agencies and analyst firms; identifying firms with the greatest analyst value deficits; creating more valuable vendor-analyst relationships; creating channel partnerships between agencies and analyst firms.